WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * [Date: 21 April 2021](#date-21-april-2021)
 * [Date: 7 April 2021](#date-7-april-2021)
 * [Date: 25 March 2021](#date-25-march-2021)

+### Date: 7 March 2022

+#### Who did you help over the past fortnight?
+* AR with the ASG event

+#### Who helped you over the past fortnight?
+*  KW with scivision conversations
+*  JD and AC - we are all helping each other as we work towards finalising planning for the AIUK showcase

+#### What did you achieve?
+* The programme, invites, LTs and workshops almost all finalised for AIUK
+* Spoke at the ASG event: one short presentation and chaired a panel
+* Interview panel for the DSH RAM - offer sent!
+* Took some time off work :)

+#### Where do you need help from Kirstie?
+* Let's talk about RAM plans for scivision, RADDISH, Raphtory and TTW
+* Should we remind KH regarding a possible additional RAM?
+* Giving a talk to a Strategic Partner org in early April on RAMs

+#### What would you like to work on next fortnight?
+* AIUK last bits of planning
+* RADDISH conversation about plans for EoY outputs

 ### Date: 21 February 2022